cale-inspired/isprtn/content/yoga.md

 tags = ["Yoga", "Meditation", "Ashtanga Yoga", "Hatha Yoga", "Vinyasa Yoga", "Workshops"]
 +++

 As my own dedicated journey has strongly influenced my approach to teaching, I emphasise the spiritual practise just as much as the physical practise.
-In my classes you will not only be working with your body, but also nurturing your soul as you go deep inside.
+In my classes you will not only be **working with your body, but also nurturing your** as you go deep inside.

-Loving both the physically demanding aspects of an instense dynamic Asana practise and the blessed effects of consciousness-expanding meditations, my classes follow a holistic approach to Yoga with strong influences of traditional teachings brought to modern life.
+Loving both the physically demanding aspects of an instense dynamic Asana practise and the blessed effects of consciousness-expanding meditations, my classes follow a **holistic approach to Yoga** with strong influences of traditional teachings brought to modern life.

 {{< figure src="/img/pages/yoga.jpg" title=" "
 alt="Veganes Tapas-Restaurant in Granada: El Piano" >}}